apache/drill/_docs/query-data/070-query-sys-tbl.md

 ## Viewing System Tables

-When you run the `SHOW TABLES` command, Drill returns the list of system tables that you can query for information about Drill:
+When you run the `SHOW TABLES` command against the sys database, Drill returns the list of system tables that you can query for information about Drill:

 	SHOW TABLES;
 	+---------------+-----------------------+